Write gRPC scripts and tests in Postman using the pm object

 require(moduleName: string): any

-The require method allows you to use the sandbox built-in library modules.
-The list of available libraries is listed below with links to the corresponding documentation.
+The require method enables you to use the sandbox built-in library modules.
+The list of available libraries is below with links to the corresponding documentation.

 The following NodeJS modules are also available to use in the sandbox: